skycoin/User-Manuals/Personalizing your Skywallet.md

 To delete the PIN code of your Skywallet, you can click on the **Delete PIN Code** button.

-After accepting the confirmation message, you will be asked to enter the PIN code of your Skywallet, once entered and comfirmed, the PIN code of your Skywallet will be deleted.
+After accepting the confirmation message, you will be asked to enter the PIN code of your Skywallet.
+Once entered and comfirmed, the PIN code of your Skywallet will be deleted.

-To ensure optimal security for your funds, please make sure to go through this section of the user manual - [Optimize account security](https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security)
+To ensure optimal security, please make sure to go through this section of the user manual - [Optimize account security](https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security)

 ## Wipe the device